google/disapproved-ads-auditor/README.md

-# Bowling - avoid Google's '3 strikes account suspension'
+﻿# Bowling - avoid Google's '3 strikes account suspension'

 Starting Sep 21, Google has a new violation policy: when an ad is being disapproved 3 times due to some specific topic violation, Google can suspend a whole account.
-The tool audits (and optionally deletes) the disapproved ads that can cause account suspension [Policy Deatils](https://support.google.com/google-ads/answer/10957124?hl=en).
+The tool audits (and optionally deletes) the disapproved ads that can cause account suspension.
+See [policy Deatils](https://support.google.com/google-ads/answer/10957124?hl=en).

 ## Disclaimer